muresan-gabriel/muresan-gabriel/README.md

 ### 👋 Hello!
 I'm Gabriel.

-I'm a Software Engineer @ Computacenter and a Computer Science student @ the Technical University of Cluj-Napoca.
+💼 I'm a Software Engineer @ Computacenter and a Computer Science student @ the Technical University of Cluj-Napoca.

-I aim to create fantastic and flawless web experiences and learn more about web systems' architecture.
+🎯 I aim to create fantastic and flawless web experiences and learn more about web systems' architecture.

 ***

 ### About me

-I spent countless hours on graphic design, before focusing on development, which brough a huge advantage to me, as a developer, when building UIs for web applications.
+🎨 I spent countless hours on graphic design, before focusing on development, which proved to be a huge "assisting hand" to me, as a developer, when building UIs for web applications.

-I am continously researching and trying to learn more about the web, trying to follow best practices, studying various topics, from OOP, design patters, software architectural patterns, networking, and much more.
+🧪 I am continously researching and trying to learn more about the web, trying to follow best practices, studying various topics, from OOP, design patters, software architectural patterns, networking, and much more.

-I am experienced with building REST APIs using Node.js and express.js and I have a solid understanding of HTTP methods, requests, responses and overall, Client-Server communication.
+📦 I am experienced with building REST APIs using Node.js and express.js and I have a solid understanding of HTTP methods, requests, responses and overall, Client-Server communication.

-I am familiar with React and AngularJS and I am able to create web applications with interactive, dynamic, and good-looking UIs.
+💻 I am familiar with React and AngularJS and I am able to create web applications with interactive, dynamic, and good-looking UIs.
 Besides JS frameworks and libraries, I am also familiar with CSS frameworks and preprocessors, such as Bootstrap, TailwindCSS, and SCSS, LESS, respectively.

 ***